andreww/fox/DoX/FoX_wkml.md

 * Function names are in `monospace`
 * argument names are in **bold**
 * optional argument names are in (**parenthesized bold**)

 * argument types are in *italic* and may consist of:
 * *string*: string of arbitrary (unless otherwise specified) length
 * *integer*: default integer
 * *real(sp)*: single precision real number
 * *real(dp)*: double precision real number
 * *logical*: default logical
 * *real*: either of *real(sp)* or *real(dp)*

+* arguments may be:
 * *scalar*: single item
 * *array*: one-dimensional array of items
 * *matrix*: two-dimensional array of items
 * *anydim*: any of *scalar*, *array*, *matrix*

 All functions take as their first argument an XML file object, whose keyword is always `xf`.
 This file object is initialized by a `kmlBeginFile` function.

 It is *highly* recommended that subroutines be called with keywords specified rather than relying on the implicit ordering of arguments.
 This is robust against changes in the library calling convention; and also stepsides a significant cause of errors when using subroutines with large numbers of arguments.

 ## Functions for manipulating the KML file: